crate/cratedb-mcp/README.md

 }
 ```

-### Dry-dock
+### Dry-run

 You can use [mcptools], a Swiss Army Knife for MCP Servers, to talk to the
 CrateDB MCP Server from the command line.
+The following operations do not
+require a language model.

 Install software packages.
 ```shell